 About Laura Patrick

 Laura Patrick, a Class A LPGA Teaching Professional and Titleist Performance Institute Certified Instructor, has been nominated for LPGA Midwest Section Teacher of the Year (2011 and 2012), LPGA Junior Leader of the Year Award (2015) and Golf Digest’s Best Teachers in the State of Minnesota (2013).
 She also recently obtained licensing as a HeartMath 1:1 Provider, and is trained to help students increase on-course performance.
-In addition to teaching at Baker National Golf Course, Laura offers off-season improvement packages at 2nd Swing in Minnetonka.
+In addition to teaching at Baker National Golf Course, Laura offers off-season improvement packages at the PGA TOUR Superstore in Minnetonka.